shakfu/py-js/FAQ.md

 You can also add your system `site-packages` to the externals pythonpath attribute.

 If you need numpy embedded in a portable variation of py-js, then you have a couple of options.
-A py-js package build which has 'thin' externals referencing a python distribution in the `support` folder of the package is the way to go and is provided by the `bin-homebrew-pkg` build option for example.
+A py-js package build which has 'thin' externals referencing a python distribution in the `support` folder of the package is the way to go and is provided by the `homebrew-pkg` build option for example.

 It is also possible to package numpy in a full relocatable external, it's quite involved, and can currently only be done with non-statically built relocatable externals.